SystemsBioinformatics/parcr/README.md

 list()
 ```

+The output of the parser consists of two elements, `L` and `R`, where `L`
+contains the parsed and processed part of the input and `R` the remaining
+un-parsed part of the input.
+Since we explicitly demanded to parse until the
+end of the file by the `eof()` function in the definition of the `Fasta()`
+parser, the `R` element contains an empty list to signal that the parser was
+indeed at the end of the input.
+Please see the package documentation for more
+examples and explanation.

-Let's present the result more concisely using the names of these elements:
+Finally, let's present the result of the parse more concisely using the names
+of the elements insie the `L` element:

 ```r
 d <- Fasta()(fastafile)[["L"]]